 Yacht Charter planning during the Coronavirus pandemic

-Countries are rapidly updating their plans to welcome travelers back after the Coronavirus pandemic.
+Countries are rapidly updating their plans to safely welcome international visitors during the Coronavirus pandemic.
 We update this page almost daily so that you have the most recent information on COVID-19 openings, restrictions, and regulations from literally dozens of charter destinations worldwide.
 We recommend you bookmark this page and come back to it frequently while you're planning your charter, or simply contact us so that our experts can talk through the options with you.
 You may also want to read our page about Social Distancing Yacht Charter to see why yacht charters are the perfect holiday vacation options during a pandemic.

 Boatbookings is ready! | Recommendations for chartering now | Mediterranean Coronavirus Charter Status and Summer 2020 Openings | Caribbean, Florida and New England Coronavirus Status and Projected Reopenings | Asia/Pacific charter regions including Seychelles, Maldives, and Thailand| Event Charters 2021 | The Safety of Charter Yachts | Yachting Industry Status | Note from Boatbookings